Matthew Hudson-Smith sets new European record in 400m at Oslo

 Matthew Hudson-Smith set a new European 400 metres record with a storming season-opening run at the Diamond League meeting in Oslo.

-The 29-year-old Briton surged clear to win in 44.07 seconds, breaking his own European best of 44.26 set at the World Championships in Budapest last August.
+Hudson-Smith surged clear to win in 44.07 seconds, breaking his own European best of 44.26 set at the 2023 World Championships.

+“I knew coming into this I was in good shape, the plan was to execute and get ready,” said Hudson-Smith.

+“I did exactly that and now I’ll get ready for the Europeans and the big one, which is the Olympics.

+“We have a plan and we know what we’re capable of, but I’m not going to put a time out there.

+“At the end of the day the goal is to get the golds and the medals and as long as I’m healthy I’m in the hunt really and truly.”

-On that occasion Hudson-Smith led until the closing stages but was unable to hold off Jamaican Antonio Watson.
+In Budapest last August, Hudson-Smith led until the closing stages but was unable to hold off Jamaican Antonio Watson and claim world championship glory.

 Nine months on from that painful defeat Hudson-Smith, who was running with his name upside down on his vest, surged out of the blocks at the Bislett Games and powered on in the final straight to win by more than half a second.